cardpay/woocommerce-plugin/README.md

  * **Test environment:**
     * Set to **Yes** for Sandbox environment (for test purposes).
     * Set to **No** for Production environment.
-  * **Payment title** - fill in the name of the payment method, which will be presented for the customer in checkout.
+  * **Payment title** - fill in the name of the payment method, which will be presented for the customer on checkout.
   * **Log to file** - enables saving payment method messages to WooCommerce plugin system log.
  * **Apple merchant ID** - unique identifier provided by Apple using an Apple Developer Account.
  * **Payment processing certificate** - Certificate Signing Request (CSR) required to encrypt transaction data.
 File in .pem format is required.
 Certificate provided by Apple using an Apple Developer Account (how to make certificate see [here](https://integration.unlimit.com/doc-guides/lznqjw351z86e-card-methods#applepay)).
  * **Merchant identity certificate** - Transport Layer Security (TLS) certificate associated with your merchant ID, used to authenticate your sessions with the Apple Pay servers [here](https://integration.unlimit.com/doc-guides/lznqjw351z86e-card-methods#applepay)).

 ### Boleto